Coroners Court New South Wales

 How long will it take to receive the documents?

-The length of time it takes for the application to be processed varies as it is dependent on how recent the matter is and the resources of the Court to which your application is made.
+The length of time it takes for the application to be processed varies as it is dependent on how recent the matter is, the workload of the Coroner with carriage, and the resources of the Court to which your application is made.
 Priority is given to processing applications for matters currently before a Coroner over requests for historical records.

-In some cases we need to contact the Senior next of kin to let them know we have received a request for information and ask if they have any concerns with documents being released.
-The Coroner has to consider these concerns before deciding whether to release the documents.
+In some cases the Court will need to contact the Senior next of kin to let them know an application has been received and seek their views on release of the documents.
+The Coroner has a statutory responsibility to consider these views when making a determination on release of coronial documents.

-For applications to access historical coronial records please allow up to two(2) years for your application to be processed, noting your application may not be processed if it does not contain the supporting documentation stated in the preceding paragraph.
+For applications to access historical coronial records please allow up to twelve(12) months for your application to be processed, noting your application may not be processed if it does not contain the supporting documentation stated in the preceding paragraph.

 Are there any fees?

-If you are the senior next-of-kin fees are typically not payable, unless your request relates to historical archived records.
+If you are the senior next-of-kin fees are typically not payable, unless your request relates to historial archived records.

-If your application to access is granted you will be sent a tax invoice indicating the fee payable.
-Please note that records will not be provided until this invoice is paid.
+If your application to access is granted you will be sent an invoice indicating the fee payable.
+Please note that coronial documents will not be provided until this invoice is paid.

 The following government agencies are exempt from paying fees.
 The specific exemptions apply to both transcript and copying fees unless otherwise stated.